jentjr/flopydoc/README.md

     or run all these commands at once: git add .; git commit -m "rebuilt docs"; git push origin gh-pages

+  * If you have made any changes to the rst files, then you should also commit and push those too.
+Those are stored on the master branch of flopydoc.

 Directory structure

     |--\flopy3.git (or whatever your flopy3 repo is)